Key takeaways

 The pink salt trick is not a research-backed, legit way to lose weight, gain energy, or boost metabolism.

-If you have high blood pressure or any problems with your heart or kidneys, the pink salt trick is potentially unsafe.
-Many health conditions require a low salt diet, and if you have any of those conditions, the pink salt trick is not the right trick for you.
+The pink salt trick can be unsafe if you have high blood pressure or any problems with your heart or kidneys, the pink salt trick is potentially unsafe.

 Stick to proven ways to lose weight, such as eating a healthy diet and exercising regularly to stay in a caloric deficit.

-If you’re struggling to lose weight despite lifestyle changes, contact a healthcare provider to discuss additional treatment options you might be a candidate for, such as certain medications like Wegovy and Zepbound.
+If you’re struggling to lose weight despite lifestyle changes, contact a healthcare provider to discuss additional treatment options, such as certain medications like Wegovy and Zepbound.

 Frequently asked questions (FAQs)